nnecklace/calc-malc/docs/definitions.md

 ## Background

 I belong to the tietojenkäsittelytieteen kandidaattiohjelma (TKT).
 My project will be in English, as will all documents, code and comments.
+The programming language the project is written in is Java.

 ## Algorithms & Data structures